 What are the regulations for Car Safety Seats?

 Buckle up your children safely.
-For guidelines and the location of an inspection station near you, contact the National Highway Traffic Safety Administration.
-For questions about best practices recommendations, information about the Oregon Booster Law, and child safety systems call the Child Safety Seat Resource Center Clearinghouse at 1-800-772-1315.
-You can also find valuable information on the web at the Alliance for Community Traffic Safety.
+For guidelines, laws, best practices and upcoming car seat inspection events visit Oregon Impact.
 In Oregon, the relevant statute requires that infants must ride rear facing until they are one year old and twenty pounds.
 Before children can ride forward facing, they must meet both of these benchmarks.
 Once a child has reached a minimum of forty pounds they must be properly secured in a booster seat until they are eight years old or are taller than four feet nine inches.
-After a child is age eight or older, or they are at least four feet nine inches they must be secured properly with the safety belt system.
+After a child is age eight or older, or they are at least four feet nine inches they must be secured properly with the vehicle safety belt system.

 What happens to abandoned vehicles?